Convert 125 Pounds To Kilos

 A Deeper Dive into the Scientific Basis of Measurement

 The conversion between pounds and kilograms is not arbitrary; it’s rooted in the fundamental definitions of mass.
 The kilogram, the base unit of mass in the SI system, was originally defined as the mass of a specific platinum-iridium cylinder stored in France.
-However, this definition had limitations due to the cylinder's susceptibility to wear and tear, and its mass could not be exactly replicated in different parts of the world.
+That said, this definition had limitations due to the cylinder's susceptibility to wear and tear, and its mass could not be exactly replicated in different parts of the world.

 Historical Context: The Evolution of Weight and Mass Measurement